 Florida is a strict liability state.
 By state law, a dog owner is strictly liable when their dog bites someone.
 Other states have what is known as the one bite rule, which does not impose liability upon the dog owner until after they are aware the dog has bitten someone in the past.
 While Florida’s strict liability statute holds the dog owner responsible, finding adequate insurance coverage to compensate for the damages the animal caused may be more challenging.
+Injuries to children can be particularly traumatic but our child injury lawyer will help get you the compensation you deserve.

 Homeowner insurance companies are well aware of the financial exposure caused by dog bites.
 In 2006, it was reported that the average dog bite cost about $22,000 nationwide.
 That number has been steadily increasing over the years, while the number of dog bites has actually been decreasing.